AnsariAbdullah/codewars-solution/trash/readme.md

 Add maps and set in JS.
 Not sure if this should go in global readme.
 Also add looping of `for of` and `for in`.

-Maybe you can write a blog about the journey of codewars on hashnode.
+Maybe you can write a blog about the journey of CodeWars on Hashnode.

-Differet types of `for loop` uses:
+Different types of `for loop` uses:
 - `for of` for array
 - `for in` for object

-### Start the freecodecamp JS section and write those as well in the main readme section.
+### Start the freecodecamp JS section and write those in the main readme section as well.
-- Make it a point based thing
+- Make it a point-based thing
 - Add sections eg. all `Math.` methods go together
 - Create an index for all the links

-Note: Format the actual readme ina better way [AirBnB](https://github.com/airbnb/javascript)
+Note: Format the actual readme in a better way [AirBnB](https://github.com/airbnb/javascript)

-- Add prettier for formatting code is also important.
+- Adding prettier for formatting code is also important.
 - Configure prettier as well.
-Check documntation for configurations.
+Check the documentation for configurations.